tos-network/tos/README.md

 ## Summary

-TOS allows a set of distributed validators, some of which are Byzantine, to maintain a high-integrity and availability settlement system for pre-funded payments.
-It can be used to settle payments in a native unit of value (crypto-currency), or as a financial side-infrastructure to support retail payments in fiat currencies.
-TOS is based on Byzantine Consistent Broadcast as its core primitive, foregoing the expenses of full atomic commit channels (consensus).
-The resulting system has low-latency for both confirmation and payment finality.
+TOS allows a set of distributed validators, some of which are Byzantine, to maintain a high-integrity and availability settlement system for fast payments.
+TOS has low-latency for both confirmation and payment finality.
 Remarkably, each validator can be sharded across many machines to allow unbounded horizontal scalability.

-Our experiments demonstrate intra-continental confirmation latency of less than 100ms, making TOS applicable to point of sale payments.
-In laboratory environments, we achieve over 80,000 transactions per second with 20 validators---surpassing the requirements of current retail card payment networks, while significantly increasing their robustness.
+We achieve over 80,000 transactions per second with 20 validators---surpassing the requirements of current VISA card payment networks.
+TOS Network is very suitable to be used in AI, IoT services.

 ## Quickstart with TOS Network